GCuser99/tbProjPacker/README.md

-# tbProjPacker — twinBASIC package
+# tbProjPacker — twinBASIC Package

-A twinBASIC package for packing and unpacking twinproj/twinpack files.
+A twinBASIC Package for packing and unpacking twinproj/twinpack files.
 Reference `tbProjPacker` from the twinBASIC Package Server and call `ProjPacker.Pack`, `ProjPacker.Unpack`, and `ProjPacker.Test` directly from twinBASIC code.

 This is the package counterpart to the [ImpExp console